goldchains/COMS2001-Assignment/hw0/README.md

 hello_world: hello_world.c
 	gcc hello_world.c -o hello_world
 ```
 After reading the link, you need to do something similar for all three programs in the assignment.
+Note that the indentation must be an actual tab character, NOT spaces.

 ### 3.2 wc
 We are going to use wc.c to get you thinking in C, with an eye to how applications utilize the operating system by passing command line arguments from the shell, reading and writing files, and standard file descriptors.
 You might be familiar with these concepts from your earlier courses, but this course will cover them in much more depth.